Moein-bsd/ETL-to-object-storage-Iceberg/HAProxy/HAProxy-steps.md

-### steps to install HAProxy for Load balancing MinIO Cluster:
+### steps to install and config HAProxy for Load balancing MinIO Cluster:

 1.install HAProxy :
 ```